 Aquarium Descalers, Boiling, Dishwashing Detergents, Microwaving etc- NO, NO, NO, NO

-With so many diaper laundry challenges, false information, and crazy wash routines, it is a wonder that anybody chooses to cloth diaper anymore.
-It must be insanely overwhelming to newcomers, when it doesn't need to be.
+With so many diaper laundry challenges, false information, and complex wash routines, it is a wonder that anybody chooses to cloth diaper anymore.
+It must be incredibly overwhelming to newcomers, when it doesn't need to be.

 This is a care label from a popular brand of cloth diaper from 2008.